Elemanor/astro/src/content/services/living-through-underpinning.md

 ---
-title: "What to Expect While Your House Is Being Underpinned"
+title: What to Expect While Your House Is Being Underpinned
-subtitle: "Living Through Construction - The Honest Reality"
+subtitle: Living Through Construction - The Honest Reality
-seo_title: "Living Through Underpinning Toronto | What to Expect During Construction"
+seo_title: Living Through Underpinning Toronto | What to Expect During Construction
+description: >-
-description: "Honest guide about living in your home during underpinning construction.
+  Honest guide about living in your home during underpinning construction.
 Learn about noise levels, dust control, daily schedules, disruptions, and coping strategies.
-Real expectations for the 3-5 week construction process."
+Real expectations for the 3-5 week construction process.
-type: "service"
+type: service
-url: "/services/living-through-underpinning/"
+url: /services/living-through-underpinning/
 related_services:
-  - title: "Foundation Underpinning"
+  - title: Foundation Underpinning
-    url: "/services/foundation-underpinning"
+    url: /services/foundation-underpinning
-    description: "Professional underpinning services"
+    description: Professional underpinning services
-    image: "/images/foundation-underpinning.jpg"
+    image: /images/foundation-underpinning.jpg
-  - title: "Underpinning Process Guide"
+  - title: Underpinning Process Guide
-    url: "/services/underpinning-process-guide"
+    url: /services/underpinning-process-guide
-    description: "Week-by-week construction process"
+    description: Week-by-week construction process
-    image: "/images/underpinning-process.jpg"
+    image: /images/underpinning-process.jpg
-  - title: "Bench Footing vs Underpinning"
+  - title: Bench Footing vs Underpinning
-    url: "/services/bench-footing-vs-underpinning"
+    url: /services/bench-footing-vs-underpinning
-    description: "Understanding your options"
+    description: Understanding your options
-    image: "/images/bench-footing.jpg"
+    image: /images/bench-footing.jpg
 sections:
-  - title: "Living Through Construction - The Honest Reality"
+  - title: Living Through Construction - The Honest Reality
-    content: |
+    content: >
       Underpinning isn't like kitchen renovation where you lose one room.
 It's major construction happening beneath your entire home while you try to live normally above.
 The noise, dust, vibration, and disruption are real.
       But knowing what to expect - and why certain things happen - makes the experience manageable.

       This guide provides the unvarnished truth about living through underpinning.
 We'll explain why that jackhammer starts at 7 AM, what that conveyor belt is doing, why your sidewalk looks like a construction zone, and how professional contractors minimize (but can't eliminate) the disruption.

       Understanding the process helps you prepare properly and appreciate why certain inconveniences are necessary for your home's future.
-  - title: "The Daily Reality"
+  - title: The Daily Reality
-    content: |
+    content: >
       ### Your Life During Weeks 2-3 (The Intense Phase)

       **6:45 AM - The Arrival**

       Workers arrive, unload tools, discuss the day's plan.
 You'll hear truck doors, equipment being positioned, and morning conversations.
 They're not trying to wake you - they're preparing for the 7 AM start time mandated by city bylaws.

       **7:00 AM - Work Begins**

       The first electric jackhammer starts.
 If you're still in bed, you won't be for long.
 This isn't optional - concrete must be broken to access your foundation.
 The good news?
 Each section only takes 1-2 days to break through.

       **7:00 AM - 4:00 PM - Active Construction**

       - Jackhammers breaking concrete (intermittent)

       - Excavation conveyor running (continuous hum)

       - Wheelbarrows on sidewalks (rumbling)

       - Workers calling out measurements

       - Equipment motors running

       - General construction noise

       **4:00 PM - 4:30 PM - Daily Cleanup**

       - Equipment shutdown

       - Site cleaning

       - Sidewalk washing

       - Barrier checking

       - Security measures
-  - title: "The Noise Reality"
+  - title: The Noise Reality
-    content: |
+    content: >
       ### Understanding Construction Sounds

       **Electric Jackhammers (Loudest)**

       - **Decibel Level**: 90-100 dB (like a lawnmower)

       - **Duration**: 2-4 hours per section

       - **Pattern**: 30 seconds on, 30 seconds off

       - **Where**: Inside your basement

       - **Why Necessary**: Only way through concrete

       **What It Sounds Like:**

       ```

       RAT-TAT-TAT-TAT-TAT (30 seconds)

       [Brief silence for repositioning]

       RAT-TAT-TAT-TAT-TAT (30 seconds)

       [Worker conversation]

       Repeat for hours...

       ```

       **Excavation Conveyor System**

       - **Decibel Level**: 70-80 dB (like a vacuum cleaner)

       - **Duration**: All day during excavation

       - **Pattern**: Continuous mechanical hum

       - **Where**: From basement to truck

       - **Why Necessary**: Moves tons of soil efficiently

       **The Conveyor Sound:**

       A constant "whirrrrrrr" with occasional "clunk-clunk-clunk" as soil drops into the truck.
 It becomes white noise after a day, but the first morning is jarring.

       **Concrete Mixers and Pumps**

       - **Decibel Level**: 80-85 dB

       - **Duration**: 2-3 hours per pour

       - **Pattern**: Steady rumble

       - **Where**: Street and driveway

       - **Why Necessary**: Concrete delivery

       **Managing the Noise:**

       - Expect it - don't be surprised

       - Plan important calls for evening

       - Consider working elsewhere some days

       - Use white noise machines

       - Invest in good earplugs

       - Remember it's temporary
-  - title: "Dust Management"
+  - title: Dust Management
     content: |
       ### The Battle Against Concrete Dust